kubernetes-sigs/cri-tools/docs/validation.md

 CRI validation testing provides a test framework and a suite of tests to validate that the Container Runtime Interface (CRI) server implementation meets all the requirements.
 This allows the CRI runtime developers to verify that their runtime conforms to CRI, without needing to set up Kubernetes components or run Kubernetes end-to-end tests.

-CRI validation testing is currently Alpha and still under quick iterations.
+CRI validation testing is GA since v1.11.0.
 We encourage the CRI developers to report bugs or help extend the test coverage by adding more tests.

 ## Install